 On 9 March 1954, Queen Elizabeth II made history by being the first-ever reigning monarch to set foot in Queensland.
 With her husband Prince Phillip in tow, the then 27-year old monarch arrived in Brisbane to much fanfare and excitement.

-A sepia-tinted photograph taken by the Dorothy Coleman Studio shows a rare glimpse of the opulent event.
+A sepia-tinted photograph shows a rare glimpse of the opulent event.
 Here the Queen and Prince Phillip sit onstage beneath an elaborate setting of plants, flowers and figures.
 The initials ‘ER’ are visible, referring to ‘Elizabeth Regina’, the latin form of Queen Elizabeth.
 In the foreground a large crowd of dancing couples swirl around the dance floor in a sea of smart tuxedos, formal military uniforms and elegant evening gowns with long gloves.